 Course Learning Outcomes

-1 Describe the limitations and challenges facing the animal industries and disciplines 2 Describe the biotechnologies available for application in industries or disciplines that involve animals 3 Explain the potential applications of current or developing biotechnologies to these animal related fields 4 Evaluate and discuss public and ethical concerns over the use of animal biotechnology 5 Locate and critically evaluate scientific literature and experimental studies relating to animal biotechnology and be able to effectively communicate the findings in oral and written form.
+1 Describe the limitations and challenges facing the animal industries and disciplines 2 Describe the biotechnologies available for application in industries or disciplines that involve animals 3 Critically analyse and evaluate the potential applications of current or developing biotechnologies to these animal related fields 4 Evaluate and discuss public and ethical concerns over the use of animal biotechnology 5 Critically analyse, evaluate, and integrate information from scientific data and literature

 University Graduate Attributes